ffilho/nodejs_demo-app/README.md

 - **Sharing**: Give (and be expect to hear) a lot of feedback about anything related to your software development lifecycle.
 Responsability sharing is also welcomed, allowing people to focus on value-added tasks only.

-> Knowing about pipelines is cool and even make more sense when you start thinking about how the whole IT ecosystem
+> Knowing about pipelines is cool and it even make more much sense when you start thinking about whole IT ecosystem
-> must cooperate in order to share both skills and hard work to improve even more software development.
-That's
-> what DevOps are about!
+> **cooperating to share both skills and hard work to improve even more software development**.
+That's what DevOps are about!

 With all that on mind, it's even more easy to look at this flow and feel very, very comfortable: